← Hell World Blog··18 min read

 TL;DR — Quick verdict

-This is what we generally suggest as a starting point.
+This is what we generally suggest as a starting point for residential workloads.
 None of these are absolute — the right answer depends on your specific target’s anti-bot stack, geo-targeting strictness, and budget tolerance.
 Use this as a starting hypothesis, then iterate.

 The rest of the post is the why behind those defaults — and a section on geo-locking, which is the thing most comparison posts skip and where most “this proxy doesn’t work” tickets actually come from.